How to Safely Thaw a Frozen Turkey, According to a Food Safety Expert

-Thawing your turkey in the refrigerator is the safest and easiest technique because it's you'll have the most temperature control with this method.
+Thawing your turkey in the refrigerator is the safest and easiest technique because you'll have the most temperature control with this method.
 Saunier says to start by clearing a space in your refrigerator.
 If the bird is big, you may need to move shelving up or down to make more room.
 "You also want to ensure that your refrigerator's temperature reads at 40°F or below," says Saunier.
-"This is an effective way to reduce the risk of food poisoning especially for pregnant women and elderly people."
+"This is an effective way to reduce the risk of food poisoning, especially for pregnant women and elderly people."

-As a rule of thumb, allow 24 hours of thaw time for every four to five pounds of meat.
+As a rule of thumb, allow 24 hours of thaw time for every 4 to 5 pounds of meat.
 Place the turkey at the bottom of your refrigerator in a shallow pan and its original packaging to prevent its juices from dripping on other foods in your refrigerator.
 Saunier says if you plan to keep the neck and giblets, leave them in the refrigerator until you're ready to cook them.
 Once thawed, the turkey can stay refrigerated for one or two days before cooking.

 Thaw in Cold Water

 If you don't have enough room or access to a refrigerator, you can follow the cold-water method for thawing your turkey.
 "Leave the turkey in its original packaging then place it in a clean and sanitized sink or pan and submerge in cold water.
 It's important to change the cold water every half hour," Saunier says.
 Thawing your turkey this way takes less time than it does to thaw it in the refrigerator but requires more hands-on attention.
-Allow a half an hour of thaw time for each pound of meat, so a twelve-pound bird will need to thaw for six hours.
+Allow half an hour of thaw time for each pound of meat, so a 12-pound bird will need to thaw for six hours.

 A turkey thawed using the cold-water method should be cooked immediately.
-"Cook the turkey to an internal temperature of 165 degrees, as measured by a food thermometer in the thickest part of both the bird's thigh and breast," Saunier says.
+"Cook the turkey to an internal temperature of 165 degrees Fahrenheit, as measured by a food thermometer in the thickest part of both the bird's thigh and breast," Saunier says.
 If the turkey is stuffed, the stuffing inside should also reach 165 degrees before it's done.
 It's best practice to allow more cooking time when planning Thanksgiving dinner to ensure everything runs according to schedule.

 Thaw in the Microwave

 You may be able to thaw your turkey in the microwave, assuming that your turkey is small enough or that you have a larger microwave.
-(As a rule of thumb, you'll find that a 12-to-14-pound turkey is the maximum size most microwaves can accommodate.)
+(As a rule of thumb, you'll find that a 12- to 14-pound turkey is the maximum size most microwaves can accommodate.)
 Consult your owner's manual for the minutes per pound and the recommended power level to use when thawing a turkey.
 The United States Department of Agriculture instructs cooks to remove all the original packaging and place the turkey on a microwave-safe dish to catch any juices.